Patient education: Stenting for the heart (Beyond the Basics)

 Medical therapy for coronary artery disease is discussed separately.
 (See "Patient education: Medications for angina (Beyond the Basics)".)
 A comparison of medical treatment and interventional treatment is also available.
 (See "Patient education: Angina treatment — medical versus interventional therapy (Beyond the Basics)".)

 WHAT IS STENTING?

-Stenting, also known as "percutaneous coronary intervention" or PCI, is a procedure that uses a flexible plastic catheter with a tiny balloon at the end to dilate narrowed arteries in the heart.
+Stenting, also known as "percutaneous coronary intervention" or PCI, is a procedure that uses a flexible plastic catheter (thin tube) to dilate narrowed arteries in the heart.
 A metal stent is then placed at the site of a major blockage to hold the artery open (figure 2).
 In this way, stenting helps to restore blood flow to the heart muscle.

 Why do I need stenting? — Chest pain that is a consequence of decreased oxygen-rich blood to a portion of the heart muscle is called “angina pectoris” (often referred to as just “angina”).
 Angina is a signal that the heart muscle is not getting sufficient blood flow, specifically sufficient oxygen.
 Lack of oxygen is termed ischemia.
 Blood flow is most often reduced by coronary artery disease, which causes a narrowing of the arteries that carry blood to the heart muscle (figure 1).
 Narrowing in the coronary arteries occurs as a result of calcium and fatty deposits, called plaques.